auth0/docs/articles/client-platforms/jquery/10-customizing-lock.md

   pkgType: 'js'
 }) %>

 Using Lock is easy, but you may want to customize your login UI.
-There are several options available.
+There are several [customization](/libraries/lock/v10/customization) options available.
+The aspects explained here are not the only customizations available.

 ## Lock Options